5: Combat

 Because the range of possibilities for each type of action hero is so wide, it's up to the players to agree on whether a specific Feat is appropriate to a given Cliché, what the effects of success will be, and what will be the consequences of failure.

-If players decide that a Hero's Heroic Speech is Heroic enough to ignore this rule, then they can allow it, but if the speech fails to inspire then it means the Hero is no longer inspiring, and an uninspiring minfig loses his Hero status automatically and permanently.
-Word Heroes deserve to be punished.
+If players decide that a Hero's Heroic Speech is Heroic enough to ignore this rule, then they can decide to allow it, despite the unbelievable lameness of Speech Feats.
+But if the speech fails to inspire, then it means the Hero is no longer inspiring, and an uninspiring minfig loses his Hero status automatically and permanently.
+"Word Heroes" are justly de-Feated and deserve the agony of that loss.

 In addition to not being Word Heroes, Action Heroes are also not Inaction Heroes.
 They ESPECIALLY can't use Feats to inspire others to withdraw from combat safely, negotiate more diplomatically, or surrender more sweetly.
 They exist to increase action, not diminish it.